getbucket/bucket/README.md

 # bucket
-The project is not open source, only the [wiki](https://github.com/getbucket/bucket/wiki) is open
+The project has not been released, only the [wiki](https://github.com/getbucket/bucket/wiki) is open